 Once the site is prepared, the most exciting part of the process - the planting - can begin.

 Plants are sourced from only the most reputable nurseries, including a network of specialty growers throughout Ontario, personally selected, and carefully delivered.
-While many landscape companies work from a prescribed plan, given the density, diversity, and complexity inherent in Wild by Design’s signature naturalistic perennial planting the end product is always better if the plants can be laid out intuitively on the ground.
-After developing a detailed plant palette and determining the quantities and proportions of each species in the final design phase, the perennials and grasses can be planted more or less at random.
+After developing a detailed plant palette and determining the quantities and proportions of each species, the perennials and grasses can be planted more or less at random.
 A staggered grid of planting holes is laid out at set spacings (often 12" - 15” apart) and the plants are laid out species by species, with the bigger structural plants being placed first, and the more amorphous filler and groundcover plants placed to fill the gaps.
-The exception to this rule is the location of trees and shrubs, which are sited more precisely.
-This approach creates a garden that feels authentically natural, without the rigidity or formality of plantings laid out exactly from a plan.
+The exception to this rule is the location of key structural plants like trees and shrubs, which are sited more precisely.
+This approach, where the planting is laid out intuitively and spontaneously on the ground by the designer, creates a garden that feels authentically natural, without the rigidity or formality of plantings laid out exactly from a plan.

 Phase 6: Maintenance

-Wild by Design cares for each newly planted garden through its first growing season, guiding the planting through the critical establishment phase.
-After this first season, the planting can be easily managed by either a green-thumbed client, or a professional landscape company.
-The two key aspects of garden care are watering and weeding and through intelligent plant selection and dense planting, these can both be kept to a minimum.
 Once established, the garden is designed to persist on average rainfall, only requiring supplemental water in periods of drought.
-By planting densely weeds have little space to grow, only in the early parts of the year before the plant growth has knit together does careful attention need to be paid to keeping the garden weed-free.
+By planting densely weeds have little space to grow and only in the early parts of the year before the plant growth has knit together does careful attention need to be paid to keeping the garden weed-free.
 While the planting is rigorously worked out, plants are living things and even the best laid plans can contain weak links that for one reason or another fail in a garden.
-Follow up visits to check on the garden’s progress allow for quick responses if changes or edits need to be made.
+Follow up visits to check on the garden’s progress allow for quick responses if changes need to be made.
 Rather than completing a static design that never deviates from the original plan, this ongoing relationship between designer and client makes for a garden that will subtly evolve as it ages, as every good garden should.